shreyasriram4/shreyasriram4.github.io/_posts/2022-09-12-groceries-app.md

 ---
 layout: post
-title: "What The Food: Grocery Personalisation App"
+title: "Grocery Personalisation App"
 author: "Shreya Sriram"
 categories: journal
 tags: [documentation,sample]
 image: food.png
 ---

-Work in progress
+Work in progress!
+Will be completed when I have more time :)